ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 For the robotics projects, we will operate the Pi in a untethered fashion (so the robot can be mobile) but for now observe the following wired connections from the Pi to other peripherals:

 * The Pi has a connection to a monitor via the HDMI port.
-* The keyboard and mouse are connected to the in-built USB hub of your monitor.
-A single USB cable from the monitor connects the keyboard and mouse to the Pi.
+* The keyboard and mouse are connected via USB.
 * The Pi is powered up using a charger that is plugged into the wall.
 * The GPIO pins on the Pi are routed to a breadboard via a ribbon cable.

+** Very important note: If you want to unplug anything from your Pi (keyboard, mouse, power cable, etc.) or plug anything into your Pi, your Pi needs to be shut down!
+Otherwise, you may damage the device.
+So when you start, you first connect all the peripherals and as a last step you plug in the power.
+When you want to unplug things, first shut the Pi down in software (select Shutdown). **

-Let's take a closer look at the breadboard and the GPIO breakout board that sits on it.
-You will need this information to complete the later exercises in this lab
+Now let's take a closer look at the breadboard and the GPIO breakout board that sits on it.
+You will need this information to complete the later exercises in this lab.

 ## The breadboard